barryclark/jekyll-now/_posts/2020-04-25-rust-i2c-driver-p2.md

     pub const STATUS_ADDR: u8 = 2;
 }
 ```
-So everything that's missing now is a routine that performs the calibration write before polling the
+So all that is missing now is a routine that performs the calibration write before polling the
 status register until the calibration is done and we can start reading actual values!

-Before we write this implementation though we have to add another constraint on the generic I2C
+Before we write this implementation though, we have to add another constraint on the generic I2C
 parameter as we are only supposed to write a non zero value into the calibrate register but not
 actually read a response, hence our implementation looks as follows:
 ```rust